-The 56.15 Quarter Credit Hour (38 week Physical Therapy Aide/Sports Rehabilitation program at Southern California Health Institute (SOCHi provides the student with career training as a Physical Therapy & Sports Rehab Aide and a Massage Therapist.
+The 56.15 Quarter Credit Hour (38 week) Physical Therapy Aide/Sports Rehabilitation program at Southern California Health Institute (SOCHi) provides the student with career training as a Physical Therapy & Sports Rehab Aide and a Massage Therapist.
 The program applies an integrated approach to health and wellness by incorporating medical massage and physical therapy modalities.
 Training is provided in the utilization of physical therapy equipment and the treatment of back and limb disorders through medical massage.
-The program also training in physical agents rehabilitation, anatomy, physiology, pathology, kinesiology, event rehabilitative professional ethics & hygiene, massage, business principles.
-As a hybrid program, the theory and lecture portion of the courses offered as videoconferenced lectures remotely with interaction between instructors and students as well as the students with one another.
+The program also training in physical agents rehabilitation, anatomy, physiology, pathology, rehabilitative kinesiology, event CPR first aid certification, massage, and professional ethics & hygiene, and business principles.
+As a hybrid program, the theory and lecture portion of the courses are offered as videoconferenced lectures remotely interaction between the instructors and students as well as the students with one another.

-Additionally, as required by CAMTC at the time of this printing(temporarily this has waived due to COVID, a minimum of 500 hours of the program are spent on campus under instructor supervision reviewing applying the learned theory and performing the practical skills and competencies necessary for successfully completing the program. following courses are completed in person as long as county and state ordinances allow on campus learning: all lab work (245 hours will be done in student to student pairs, all practicum work will be done with the instructor overseeing while students work on the general public (40 hours and 80 hours of lecture time from AP110, AP102 and AP103 conducted in person.
+Additionally, as required by CAMTC at the time of this printing(temporarily this has waived due to COVID), a minimum of hours of the program are spent on campus under instructor supervision reviewing applying the learned theory and performing the practical skills and competencies necessary for successfully completing the program. following courses are completed in person as long as county and state ordinances allow on campus learning: all lab work (245 hours) will be done in student to student pairs, all practicum work will be done with the instructor overseeing while students work on the general public (40 hours) and 80 hours of lecture time from AP110, AP102 and AP103 conducted in person.
 All assessments will be performed face to face.